zoomdmartin02/PyBer_Analysis/README.md

 Table 2:  Sample Ride Data
 ![Ride_Data](analysis/Ride_Data_Sample.png)

+The goal of this analysis is to merge these two tables together and then analyze the data by creating summary data frames, performing summations, averages and other calculations and then plotting relevant data to visualizations that are meaningful to decision makers.

 There are 120 records in the City Data file and 2,375 records in the Ride Data file.
 Each table was inspected with Pandas/Python methods to check for the presence of null values, data types were noted before the two sets were merged.
 At the conclusion of the merge, several summary dataframs were created by using groupby() methods and then the describe() function used to gather overall statistical information about the summary data sets.
 Following are code snipets that show an example of grouping the larger merged data set into smaller data sets by city type and the results of the describe() function:

 ``` Pandas df creation using groupby() method